When your child enters middle school, you can start planning ahead for high school.

 In addition, you can look at the admissions requirements for a couple of state universities to see what courses they like to see on your student’s transcript.
 Or, if your student already has a college in mind, check with them.
 This information is easily found on college websites.

-Once you have gathered your information on courses, make a list of everything and make note of the areas where you can use a college requirement as an elective.
+Once you have gathered your lists of courses, make a list of everything and make note of the areas where you can use a college requirement as an elective.
 Now you have an overview of what you need to cover in high school.

 This High School 4-Year Plan will help you get your high school coursework plan of study mapped out and organized.